l3xis/Feeder/README.md

-Feeder
+Feeder (N900)
 ======

-A Qt-Based Feedly RSS client using The Feedly Cloud API (developer.feedly.com)
+A Qt-Based Feedly RSS client using The Feedly Cloud API (developer.feedly.com) originally developed by skyline75489 at github.com

-## Note
-This program is still in its early development, which means it's barely useable.

-## Contribute
-I'll greatly appreciate it if you could help me with it.
-Because I'm kind of a newbie in Qt development.
-And because of China's Great Firewall, Feedly is sometimes blocked, which makes debugging really miserable.
+It forked for support maemo platform, particularly for Nokia N900.